trite/tabeurator/README.md

 ## Maybe

 - [ ] Jump to X tabs ago via shortcut (limited by the MRV list length, only available if MRV is enabled)

+## Resuming next

+Implementing a sidebar in Chrome is a very different beast than in Firefox.
+Got lots of little things to iron out, though now the sidebar can be opened in Chrome by clicking the 3 dots next to Tabeurator, then clicking "Open side panel".
+It can be pinned from there to make things less awful.

+Mentioned in TODO's, but relevant: tab info doesn't update for sidebars.
+Need to add listeners for when tabs are opened or closed, and update the existing one for viewed (for MRV), that updates the tab information in a way that causes UI updates.

+Enable/Disable sidebar started as functionality to handle showing and hiding the sidebar using a hotkey.
+This might be a firefox-only thing if Chrome doesn't support it, it seems like Chrome wants you to show/hide the sidebars in VERY specific ways, and a hotkey might not be usable then.

+- [ ] Go back to open/close or show/hide or whatever sidebar.
+Start figuring out a better way to structure things that are going to be browser specific.